 These days, there are so many great alternatives to car rental it can be tough to pick the best one.
-Whether it’s mass transit, ridesharing services, or giving car sharing a shot, each option has its own pros and cons depending on your budget and where you’re looking to travel.
+Whether it’s mass transit, ridesharing services, or car sharing, each option has its own pros and cons depending on your budget and where you’re looking to travel.

 Ideally, every city would have a great mass transit system.
 Buses and trains are generally a safe, efficient, and affordable way to gain ground and see a new place.
 But unless you’re in New York City, Chicago, or a major metropolitan area, public transit can be a real roll of the dice.
 Sure, it’s cheap, but think of the time spent figuring out a spaghetti-like mass transit map in an already unfamiliar area.
 Even if you can figure out how to reach your destination, there’s likely to be a fair amount of walking and stopping time factored into your trip.